jackdawson42/docker-moodle/README.md

 ## Credits

-This is a fork of [Jade Auer's](https://github.com/jda/docker-moodle) Dockerfile.
-This is a reductionist take on [sergiogomez](https://github.com/sergiogomez/)'s docker-moodle Dockerfile.
+This is a fork of [Jonathan Hardison's](https://github.com/jmhardison/docker-moodle) Dockerfile which is a fork of [Jade Auer's](https://github.com/jda/docker-moodle) Dockerfile which is a reductionist take on [sergiogomez](https://github.com/sergiogomez/)'s docker-moodle Dockerfile.